 The results are tangible: increased driving stability, improved comfort and enhanced performance.

-The ride height is 0.79 of an inch (20 mm) lower than with the standard 911 Carrera suspension, and 0.39 of an inch (10 mm) lower than the PASM suspension.
+The ride height is 20 mm lower than with the standard suspension or 10 mm compared with the PASM suspension.
 The springs are harder and shorter, and the anti-roll bars on the front and rear axles are stiffer.
 The front spoiler lip has a more sporty geometry, the rear spoiler extends even further.
 These not only further reduce lift at the front axle, but also provide downforce at the rear axle for improved aerodynamics and even better performance.

 Fitted as standard, the SPORT button enables you to select a suspension setup where the emphasis is on either comfort or sporty performance.
 At the push of a button, the electronic engine management system switches the engine mapping to offer an even sharper response and engine dynamics that are more direct.